 Since 2013, Doug has been recognized for his work in Corporate/M&A by Chambers USA: America’s Leading Lawyers for Business, an industry-leading legal resource for professionals in search of qualified, experienced legal counsel.
 In 2018, Chambers USA researchers reported that Doug is regarded as an “excellent negotiator and strategist” by clients, who commend his “very pragmatic” counsel and his “superlative client service.”
 He has a wide-ranging transactional and governance practice, earning particular praise for his abilities in securities work.

-He also has been selected for inclusion in The Best Lawyers in America© (2013-2018) in the areas of Corporate and Compliance Law, Corporate Governance Law, Corporate Law, Mergers and Acquisitions Law and Securities/Capital Markets Law.
-He received back-to-back designations as Corporate Governance “Lawyer of the Year” for 2015 and 2014 in Best Lawyers.
-Doug has been selected to the Ohio Super Lawyers list for over 15 years, most recently in 2018 for Mergers & Acquisitions law.
+He also has been selected for inclusion in The Best Lawyers in America© (2010-2019) in the areas of Corporate Compliance Law, Corporate Governance Law, Corporate Law, Mergers and Acquisitions Law, and Securities/Capital Markets Law.
+He has received multiple designations as Best Lawyers’ Corporate Governance “Lawyer of the Year” in Cleveland (2014 and 2015) and most recently received recognition as the 2019 “Lawyer of the Year” in Cleveland for Corporate Law.
+Doug has been selected to the Ohio Super Lawyers list for over 15 years based on a survey of Ohio lawyers, most recently in 2018 for Mergers & Acquisitions law.

 He is AV rated by Martindale Hubbell.
 Doug is also the Ohio Co-Chair of the KPMG Audit Committee Institute focusing on topical matters of interest to public company directors and officers.
 A frequent lecturer at corporate and securities law seminars, Doug is also a member of the American, Ohio and Cleveland Bar Associations, having served on the Corporate and Securities Law Sections.